PactCoffee/pact-styles/README.md

 # Pact Styles
 A simple Bower package to decentralise our styles.
+This will install the CSS and font files you need to get started making Pact apps/pages.

 ## Usage
 ### Ember (with ember-cli)

 #### Including CSS

-In your ember-cli folder run `bower install pact-styles --save`
+In your ember-cli project’s folder run:
+`bower install pact-styles --save`

 In `Brocfile.js` add the following just above `module.exports = app.toTree();`:
 ```javascript